MikeBishop/http-layering/draft-bishop-http-layering.md

 HTTP/2 represents implementation of new transport services on top of TCP due to the difficulty in deploying modifications to TCP on the Internet.
-The working group's charter to maintain HTTP's broad applicability meant that there were very minor changes in how HTTP surfaces to applications.
+The working group's charter to maintain HTTP's broad applicability meant that there were few or nochanges in how HTTP surfaces to applications.

 Other efforts have mapped HTTP or a subset of it to various transport protocols besides TCP -- HTTP can be implemented